 Remote servers are generally accessed over dedicated management hardware or keyboard, video display and mouse (KVM) over IP.
 Both approaches pose potential limitations.
 Use them in tandem for detailed insights and convenient control.

 Hardware-based management platforms such as Dell's integrated DRAC or the HP iLO Management Engine offer power management, media access and a remote server console accessible through Web browsers or a command-line interface.
 The downside of hardware-based management is its hardware requirements -- a separate card or module that is usually compatible only with specific server models.
 This is fine for homogeneous data centers, but complicates data center management using a heterogeneous mix of servers.

 Traditional KVM switches relied on local wiring to switch user I/O devices to servers, which isn't suitable for remote server management.
 Data centers can use KVM-over-IP technology to encapsulate and exchange server control signals over the existing Ethernet network.
-A technician hundreds of miles from the data center can see and control specific servers as if they were standing in front of it.
+A technician hundreds of miles from the data center can see and control specific servers as if they were standing in front of them.
 Any server model with KVM-over-IP support, which is most server baseboard management controllers today, can be controlled directly.
 Unfortunately, KVM-over-IP does not provide any specific management functions like brand-specific cards do, forgoing insights into physical parts of the server.
 For example, KVM-over-IP does not report on processor temperature or fan speed.